bitfocus/companion-satellite/README.md

 You can find prebuilt installers on the [releases](https://github.com/bitfocus/companion-satellite/releases) page

+### Raspberry Pi

+A prebuilt image is provided for recent releases.
+Check the releases tab for the latest image.

+After writing the image to an sd card, edit the satellite-config file in the boot partition to point to your companion instance.

 ### Electron

 This application can be built with electron to provide a minimal ui and to allow for minimising to the system tray.